A vital moment to study refugee protection

-In the aftermovie below, the invited speakers Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary General, European Council of Refugees and Exiles (ECRE) emphasise the fitting timing of launching a project like Protect, and stressed the importance of a critical examination of the current system for international refugee protection.
+In the aftermovie below, Sophie Magennis, Head of Policy and Legal Affairs, UNHCR Regional Office in Brussels, and Catherine Woollard, Secretary-General of ECRE emphasize the fitting timing of launching a project like PROTECT and stresse the importance of a critical examination of the current system for international refugee protection.

-Session three was dedicated to exploring key issues for Protect.
-The session was opened by Professor Frank Caestecker from Ghent University, who took the audience on a historic journey of refugee governance, and related lessons from the past to the objectives outlined in the Global Refugee Compact.
+Session three was dedicated to exploring key issues for PROTECT.
+The session was opened by Professor Frank Caestecker from Ghent University, who took the audience on a historic journey of European refugee governance and lessons from the past to the objectives outlined in the Global Refugee Compact.

-Professor Emeritus, Kees Groenendijk from University of Nijmegen reflected upon whether lessons learned from implementation of international soft law on migrants and refugees are relevant for the implementation of the Compacts on Migrants and Refugees compacts, which are legally non-binding.
+Professor Emeritus, Kees Groenendijk from the University of Nijmegen reflected upon whether lessons learned from the implementation of previous soft law instruments pertaining to migrants and refugees are relevant for the implementation of the Compacts on Migrants and Refugees compacts, which are legally non-binding.

-Lastly, Protect partner and Work Package leader, Professor Elspeth Guild from Queen Mary University of London posed the following question: “Why and how do we need to include the UN Global Migration Compact as a factor while assessing the Global Refugee Compact?“ In her presentation, Guild criticises the presentation of refugees in the context of “burden” rather than “opportunity”.
-Guild concludes by arguing that there is space to integrate both compacts into the global asylum and migration regimes as part of the commitments that states undertake.
+Lastly, PROTECT partner and Work Package co-leader, Professor Elspeth Guild from Queen Mary University of London posed the following question: “Why and how do we need to include the Global Migration Compact as a factor while assessing the Global Refugee Compact?“ In her presentation, Guild criticized the presentation of refugees in the context of “burden” rather than “opportunity”.
+Guild concluded that there is space to integrate both compacts into the global asylum and migration regimes as part of the commitments that states undertake.

-The last session of the kick-off conference concerned itself with looking forward, and invited both migration and law experts to reflect upon the conditions and prospects for the success of the Global Refugee Compact.
+The last session of the kick-off conference was dedicated to looking forward and invited both migration and law experts to reflect upon the conditions and prospects for the success of the Global Refugee Compact.